24-08-02-OPEA-AIAvatarChatbot¶

 The animation microservice is a new service that generates animated avatar videos from audio and image/video inputs.
 The animation microservice takes the audio response from the AudioQnA service, synchronizes the audio response mel-spectrogram chunks with image/video frames, and generates a high-quality video of the avatar speaking in real-time.
 The animation microservice currently uses the Wav2Lip model for lip synchronization and GFPGAN model for face restoration.

-Support for alternative SoTA models such as SadTalker and LivePortrait in progress.
+Support for alternative SoTA models such as SadTalker and LivePortrait are in progress.

 The AvatarChatbot megaservice is a new service that integrates the existing microservices that comprise AudioQnA service with the new animation microservice.
 The AudioQnA service is a pipeline that takes user audio input, converts it to text, generates an LLM response, and converts the response to audio output.
 The animation microservice is a new service that takes the audio response from the AudioQnA service, generates an animated avatar response, and sends it back to the user.
 The megaflow is as follows: